Ishu070303/Contact-Lists/README.md

 # Contact-Lists
-A simple list of contact in which you can search for contacts by thier names using javascript.
+A simple list of contact in which you can search for contacts by their names using javascript.